coleifer/peewee/docs/peewee/postgres.rst

    Extends :class:`JSONField` for the ``jsonb`` type.

-   By default BinaryJSONField will use a GiST index.
+   By default BinaryJSONField will use a GIN index.
 To disable this, initialize the field with ``index=False``.

    .. method:: as_json()